linuxppc/linux-snowpatch/Documentation/security/keys/trusted-encrypted.rst

      The normal kernel random number generator is used.
 To seed it from the CAAM HWRNG, enable CRYPTO_DEV_FSL_CAAM_RNG_API and ensure the device is probed.

+  *  DCP (Data Co-Processor: crypto accelerator of various i.MX SoCs)

+     The DCP hardware device itself does not provide a dedicated RNG interface, so the kernel default RNG is used.
+SoCs with DCP like the i.MX6ULL do have a dedicated hardware RNG that is independent from DCP which can be enabled to back the kernel RNG.

 Users may override this by specifying ``trusted.rng=kernel`` on the kernel command-line to override the used RNG with the kernel's random number pool.